voxeet/comms-sdk-dotnet/Readme.md

 #### Sources

-The .NET SDK uses CMake for build chain and generating projects.
+The .NET SDK uses CMake for the build chain and generating projects.
 To build the application from sources, use the following commands:

 ```console
 mkdir build && cd build